The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 Birth equals one.
 You add a year on January 1, not on your birthday.

-Legally non-binding since 2023, but socially ubiquitous.
+한국식 나이 was never the default statutory age rule.
+It lives in social practice, and it remains socially ubiquitous.
 This is the number Koreans give in casual conversation when asked their age, especially among friends and in daily speech.

 System 3: 연 나이 (yeon-nai), calendar-year age